 Joanna grew up in Los Angeles and Jalisco, Mexico.
 She currently lives in Menlo Park with her husband, Jonathan, and seven-year-old daughter.
 However, Joanna is still an Angeleno at heart and knows where to grab the best ramen in LA.
 Joanna is passionate about making a difference in her community, and in particular, has a heart for working with children.
 She is currently finishing her general education and hopes to pursue her bachelor’s degree in psychology from Norte Dame du Namur University this year.
 She enjoys exploring nature, sketching and trying new things.
 Unfortunately, she is also a HUGE Raiders fan.
 Contact Joanna.
 Contact Joanna.

-Sue worked in the high tech industry for over 10 years, as a management consultant with Accenture, then in Latin America business development for Apple.
+Sue worked in the high tech industry for over 10 years, first as a management consultant with Accenture, then in Latin America business development for Apple.
 After becoming a mother, Sue devoted her time to raising her two children and volunteering in their schools and church.
-She served on the board of the Las Lomitas PTA, the La Entrada PTA and the Las Lomitas League which oversees after-school sports and enrichment classes for the Las Lomitas School District.
-She is also an elder at Menlo Park Presbyterian Church.
-Sue spent the last 3.5 years working in East Palo Alto with the Ravenswood Education Foundation as the Operations Manager.
-She holds a B.A. and an M.B.A. from Baylor University and an M.I.M. from the American Graduate School of International Management and has been married to her husband Scott for 25 years.
+With a deep desire to make a positive impact in her local community, Sue relaunched her career in 2010 with a focus on social justice.
+She is passionate about helping others reach their full potential.
+Sue holds a B.A. and an M.B.A. from Baylor University and an M.I.M. from Thunderbird School of Global Management.
 Contact Sue.

 In 2007, Rev. John Liotti co-founded Able Works with a passion to focus on the economic issues underlying the communities in Northern California.
 John, who has extensive community development experience, recognized a deep need in under-resourced communities for financial education, life skills, assets and connections to the larger community and economy of the region.
 John is passionate about connecting and harnessing the abundant resources of the Bay Area to shatter generational cycles of poverty and systematic oppression.